michaelweylandt/SSTPCA-Reproducibility/README.md

     └── Makefile
 ```

+Beyond the top-level directory, all sub-directories end with the name of the
+corresponding section of the paper where the figure appears: *e.g.*,
+`case_study_42` contains code necessary to reproduce the figures appearing in
+Section 4.2 of the main manuscript, while `tuning_parameters_f33` contains
+code corresponding to Section F.3.3 of the Supplementary Materials.

 No code is provided for Figure 1 as it is a schematic drawing of our method
 and not the result of any analysis or simulation.